 You know you've reached the mature stage (about 15 to 18 months) when your locs are finally long enough to lie flat or hang down.
 Faulk asserts that "maturing occurs when your locs are firm and there’s no more reforming," so you won't have to re-twist your new growth as often during this period.
 The locs should be thick enough to support themselves.
 Odds are you'll be comfortable with your locs by now, and able to enjoy a regular shampooing and conditioning routine.

 Once your locs are firmly in place, you're officially in the rooted or "adult" stage.
 "This stage comes several years later," Faulk makes a point of saying.
 "In the final stage, your locs will hang differently.
 They feel heavier and at the same time more slender."
 This will be around 18 to 21 months.

 At this point, you'll be able to wear your locs well past your waist or trim them if you want a more manageable style.
 What's more: Your hair care routine can be as simple or as complex as you like, although Faulk emphasizes that "throughout each stage, you want to make sure you keep your locs hydrated."

-If you're not comfortable with re-twisting or even choosing a starter loc style, you can always visit a professional loctitian, who can guide you in the right direction.
+If you're not comfortable with re-twisting or even choosing a starter loc hairstyle, you can always visit a professional loctician, who can guide you in the right direction.